CartoDB/carto-selfhosted-helm/doc/customizations-examples/high_availability/high_traffic/README.md

 ### Requirements

 - NodePool with at least 2 nodes
-- NodePool with at least `39Gb RAM` and `28 CPUs` for workloads, in order to avoid evictions if the minimal number of replicas approaches to the limits
+- NodePool with at least `39Gb RAM` and `18 CPUs` for workloads, in order to avoid evictions if the minimal number of replicas approaches to the limits
+- NodePool with at least `74Gb RAM` and `34 CPUs` for workloads, in order to avoid evictions if the maximum number of replicas approaches to the limits

 ### Setup